By Jessica Bubenheim, on 06 February 2019

-There are people who feel that they have no special abilities or goals to fulfill.
-The Japanese philosophy sees it differently.
+Japanese philosophy asks people to find their ikigai intrinsically, in our previous actions.
 If you look back, you’ll remember as a child you had a natural inclination towards something.
 When adulthood comes, our natural orientation is influenced by social-economic factors like; what others are doing, what our parents believe we should be doing, what type of income we believe we need for certain standards of living.

-Four questions to rediscover our natural orientation
+Four questions to rediscover our natural orientation.

 Immersed in the blurr of our everyday, detecting our strengths is not always easy.
 There are four questions which can help us find our path.
 If you write them down somewhere where you come across them regularly, you can use them as a compass bringing you closer to your purpose.
 Whenever something new surfaces, just take the moment to jot it down.
 Let’s begin.

 - What is my element?
 Do you see yourself more as an extrovert or an introvert?
 Do you find yourself enjoying activities in groups or on your own?
 Sometimes it’s a mix, but be sure to write down the type of company you enjoy in various situations.

 - With what activities do I experience flow?
 When does your time fly.
 What it something you could spend hours actively doing.
 This is an activity in which you will feel fully engaged, and won’t be thinking about anything else while doing.

 - What do you find easy to do?
 Is there anything which you personally find easy that others seem to struggle with?
 Some people find organizing documents in a clear manner easy, others are great at understanding different viewpoints.

 - What did you like doing when you were a kid?
 This question helps establish the basis of your ikigai.
 Are your strengths intrapersonal, interpersonal, logical, physical (kinesthetic), linguistic, aural, or maybe visual (spatial)?